jamesrco/zoonotic-C/README.md

 # zoonotic-C
+Calculations and figures to support:

+Collins, J. R., R. E. Boenish, M. R. Cape, C. R. Benitez-Nelson, S. C. Doney, R. M. Fujita, S. D. Gaines, R. L. Gruby, D. Jin, H. H. Kim, K. M. Kleisner, G. Mariani, L. A. Moore, A. J. Pershing, D. N. Rader, J. Roman, G. K. Saba, J. N. Sanchirico, S. Saul, M. S. Savoca, and A. Waller (2025).
+The biogeochemistry of natural climate solutions based on fish, fisheries, and marine mammals: A review of current evidence, research needs, and critical assessment of readiness.
+In revision for *Global Biogeochemical Cycles*.

-Calculations and figures to support Collins et al. "zoogeochemical carbon" review for *Global Biogeochemical Cycles*, currently in revision, and a separate analysis of the possible climate impacts from new benthic trawling in the emerging Arctic, with EDF co-authors.
+A separate analysis of the possible climate impacts from new benthic trawling in the emerging Arctic, with EDF co-authors.

 **Note:** Code and data for refinement/constraint of the benthic trawling CO<sub>2</sub> emissions estimate presented in [Sala et al., 2021.
 Protecting the global ocean for biodiversity, food and climate. *Nature* **592**, 397–402](https://doi.org/10.1038/s41586-021-03371-z), in preprint [on EarthArXiv] (https://doi.org/10.31223/X5XD2P) and in review elsewhere, has been moved to [a new repository](https://github.com/jamesrco/global-trawling-CO2).